 Young trees are less fussy about climactic conditions than their cousin, the lychee, but should be planted where buffeting winds do not occur.
 When planting a grove or multiple trees, space longans 15 to 25 feet (5-8 m.) apart, depending upon whether you will be pruning to keep trees smaller and easier to harvest.

 Most propagation of dragon’s eye tree is through cloning, as seedlings are unreliable.

 Dragon’s Eye Care

-Feed young trees every 6 to 8 weeks with a 6-6-6.
+Feed young trees every six to eight weeks with a 6-6-6.
 Foliar feeds work well on mature plants from spring through fall.
-Apply 4 to 6 times during the growing season.
-Mature trees need 2.5 to 5 pounds (1.14 to 2.27 k.) per application.
+Apply four to six times during the growing season.
+Mature trees need 2.5 to 5 pounds (1-2 kg.) per application.

-In California, trees are considered to be pest free, but in Florida they are attacked by scale and lychee webworms.
+In California, the trees are considered to be pest free, but in Florida, they are attacked by scale and lychee webworms.
 Trees have no major disease issues.